-“Poetry Off the Page” is a five-year project, directed by Dr. Julia Lajta-Novak (University of Vienna) and supported by an ERC Consolidator Grant and the START-Prize of the Austrian Science Fund (FWF).
+“Poetry Off the Page” is a five-year project, directed by Dr. Julia Lajta-Novak (University of Vienna), in collaboration with the British poetry organisation Apples and Snakes, the Royal Central School of Speech and Drama, Goldsmiths University of London, Queen Mary University of London, University College Dublin, and the National Library of Ireland.
+It is supported by an ERC Consolidator Grant and the START-Prize of the Austrian Science Fund (FWF).

 A vital field of poetic production, the spoken word in poetry has experienced a noticeable boom for more than half a century.
-Movements such as Beat poetry, jazz poetry, and poetry slam have given rise to extensive performance scenes in the English-speaking poetry world and beyond, that have received a further boost from the possibilities of multi-media publication, especially on the world-wide web.
+Cultural phenomena such as jazz poetry, Beat poetry, dub poetry, and poetry slam have given rise to thriving performance scenes across the world.
+The proliferation of new technologies and modes of distribution – via archives, the internet and other digital forms – has made spoken word more accessible than ever before.

 Start: 1 Sept 2021